-Iowa Farm Services Firm: Systems Offline Due to Cybersecurity Incident
+Iowa farm services firm: systems offline due to cybersecurity incident

-CHICAGO—Iowa-based farm services provider NEW Cooperative Inc. said on Monday its systems were offline to contain a cybersecurity incident, just as the U.S. farm belt gears up for harvest.
+CHICAGO (Reuters) -Iowa-based farm services provider NEW Cooperative Inc said on Monday its systems were offline to contain a “cybersecurity” incident just as the U.S. farm belt gears up for harvest.

 Several grain storage elevators operated by NEW Cooperative contacted by Reuters were open.